workos/authkit/src/app/using-your-own-ui/README.md

 - [Microsoft OAuth](./sign-in/microsoft-oauth/page.tsx)
 - [Single Sign-On](./sign-in/sso/page.tsx)

+For this Single Sign-On example, you will need to create an organization in your WorkOS dashboard.
+Navigate to **Organizations** and then **Create organization**.
+Enter a name for this organization, and optionally add a domain that the members will use to sign in.
+You will also need to create a Single Sign-On connection in the WorkOS dashboard for this organization.
+On this organization's detail page, navigate to the authentication section, find **Single Sign-On**.
+For the purposes of this example, we will use the **Configure Manually** feature to create a new connection.
+This requires you to have access to an identity provider (IdP) for testing such as Entra ID (Azure AD), Google Workspace, or Okta.

-For this Single Sign-On example, you will need to copy the **Organization ID** from an organization with an active Single Sign-On connection.
+You will need also need to copy the **Organization ID** from the organization you created with the active Single Sign-On connection.
 This is located below the organization's name on its detail page (beginning with `org_`).
 Copy it and add it to your `.env.local` file.

 ```bash
 SSO_ENABLED_ORGANIZATION_ID="<your Organization ID>"